darekkay/dashboard/docs/README.md

 ## Goal

-The goal of this project is a fully customizable and extendable dashboard/startpage, with modules like clock, weather, todo tasks, bookmarks, calendar, etc.
+The goal of this project is a fully customizable and extendable dashboard/startpage, with modules like clock, weather, todo tasks, bookmarks, calendar, etc. The user should be able to view all important information on a single page.

 Usually, I wait for a MVP before releasing a project.
 This project is being [developed in public](https://github.com/darekkay/dashboard) from Day 1.
 I document my progress and (knowledge) insights in the blog, while the changelog describes the actual project features.